Jean-Charles Naouri

-Jean-Charles Naouri (born 8 March 1949 in Bône, Algeria) is a French businessman.
-He is Chairman, Chief Executive Officer and controlling shareholder of Groupe Casino.
+Jean-Charles Naouri (born 8 March 1949) is a French businessman.
+He is chairman, chief executive officer and controlling shareholder of Groupe Casino.

 Education

-Naouri received his baccalaureat degree at only 15 years old.
-He then studied in classes préparatoires at the Lycée Louis-le-Grand before entering the École Normale Supérieure in 1967.
-He also attended Harvard University, before returning in France and completing a PhD in Mathematics in only one year.
+Naouri received his Baccalauréat degree at only 15 years old.
+He then studied Mathematics and Physics in classes préparatoires at the Lycée Louis-le-Grand before entering the École Normale Supérieure in 1967.
+He also attended Harvard University, before returning in France and completing a PhD in mathematics in only one year.
 He is also an alumnus of the Ecole Nationale d’Administration (1974-1976).

 Early career

-Civil servant

-After graduating from ENA in 1976, Jean-Charles Naouri joined the Inspection générale des finances (France), the auditing and supervisory body of the French Administration.
-From 1982 to 1986, he served as chief of staff for Pierre Bérégovoy, both at the Ministry of Social Affairs and National Solidarity and the Ministry of Economy, Finance and Budget.
-During this period, he was the architect of the reforms implemented in the French financial markets, which included the creation of the MATIF futures and MONEP options markets and the introduction of certificates of deposit and commercial paper.
-In particular, he helped drive the financial market liberalization with measures to ease currency controls and eliminate credit restrictions.